 The Nihonji Temple extends its network of paths throughout Mount Nokogiri.
 The temples main attraction is a 31m tall stone Buddha statue, which took 3 years to carve back in the 1780s.
 Lining the path on the mountain are approximately 1500 statues of disciples.
-These were created by the same artists who created the big Buddha statue.
+The artists who created the Big Buddha Statue also created these.

 The mountain peaks holds many viewing spots, overlooking the lush landscapes below.
-A popular lookout amongst tourists is the Jigoku Nozoki lookout, otherwise known as ‘Hell Lookout’.
-On clear days, visitors can spot Mt Fuji and the Tokyo Skytree.
+Such as the Jigoku Nozoki lookout, otherwise known as ‘Hell Lookout’, which is popular among tourists.
+In fact, on clear days visitors can spot Mt Fuji and the Tokyo Skytree.
 Due to the wide range of things to see and do upon the mountain, there’s no shame in getting a head start by catching the ropeway up.
 Located merely 1 hour south of Tokyo, travellers during their day trip can spend more time appreciating the unique beauty of this particular destination.

-Another popular spot located within the city is Hitsujiyama Park, delivering visitors with extending fields of pink, white and purple flowers to enjoy.
-The flowers come into bloom within late April to early May, and tend to draw in many visitors.
+Another popular spot located within the city is Hitsujiyama Park, delivering visitors with extending fields of pink, white and purple flowers.
+The flowers come into bloom within late April to early May and tend to draw in many visitors.

-The colourful destination is located about 2 and a half hours north west of Tokyo.
-The small city is acclaimed by many travellers as a perfect spot to achieve a change of scenery and escape on a day trip from the buzz of Tokyo.
+Chichibu is a colourful destination and located about 2 and a half hours north-west of Tokyo.
+Travellers consider this small city a perfect spot for a change of scenery and to escape on a day trip from the buzz of Tokyo.